 Binary Search

-The given table shows several binary search operations that are used in C++ Algorithm.
+The provided table displays various binary search functions commonly utilized in C++ Algorithm.

 | Function | Description |